contactozrcore/zr_logger/README.md

 ## Credits
 Developed by Zeeroo.

+Credits for the API Key of Artifacts to: [Artifacts by JGScripts](https://artifacts.jgscripts.com/)

 ## Support
 For any issues or feature requests, please open an issue on this repository.